keerapon-som/Project_analyst_Vtuber_superchat/README.md

-This Project is create for analyst Vtuber data about superchat
+This Project was created for analyst Vtuber data about superchat